-- For academic level 6 and direct entry level 7 programmes/courses, mapping should be to the level 6 learning outcomes, ultrasound imaging NOS and the 'Standards of Proficiency for Sonographers'; - For programmes/courses with modules that include interventional procedures, mapping to the interventional NOS should also be completed. - The CASE learning outcomes, NOS mapping documents and 'Standards of Proficiency' are all available on the CASE website at:
+- For BSc direct-entry programmes/courses, mapping should be to the CASE Level 6 learning outcomes, ultrasound imaging NOS and the 'Standards of Proficiency for a Sonographer' (based on HCPC standards) (Appendix 4). - For each module, the programme/course documentation should show how these outcomes are to be assessed. - The CASE learning outcomes, NOS mapping documents and 'Standards of Proficiency' are all available on the CASE website at: